mrapp-ke/MLRL-Boomer/doc/developer_guide/compilation.md

 ## Cleaning up Build Files

-It is possible to delete the compilation files that result from an individual step of the build process mentioned above by using the command libe argument `--clean` or `-c`.
+It is possible to delete the compilation files that result from an individual step of the build process mentioned above by using the command line argument `--clean` or `-c`.
 This may be useful if you want to repeat a single or multiple steps of the build process from scratch in case anything went wrong.
 For example, to delete the C++ compilation files, the following command can be used:

 ````{tab} Linux
    ```text